uedvt359/tcs-garr/README.md

 ## Overview

-The `TCS-GARR Client` is a command-line tool for managing and interacting with Harica platform.
-It offers features like listing, downloading, issuing certificates, approving requests, and generating domain validation tokens, all via the Harica API.
+**TCS-GARR Client** is a CLI tool for interacting with the HARICA platform via its API.

+It supports operations such as:

+* Listing and downloading certificates
+* Requesting and approving certificates
+* Managing ACME accounts and domain validations
+* Generating domain validation tokens
+* Exporting reports and more

-## Warning ⚠️
+## ⚠️ Disclaimer

 **Consortium GARR is not affiliated with HARICA, and the present work has not been endorsed by or agreed with HARICA.**

-**Consortium GARR provides this code to the community for sharing purposes but does not commit to providing support, maintenance, or further development of the code.
+**Consortium GARR provides this code as-is to the community for sharing purposes but does not garantee support, maintenance, or further development of the code.
 Use it at your own discretion.**

 ### Prerequisites